Clanthia New Player Committee: ClanthiaNPC@gmail.com

 As a matter of fact, some characters are remembered for years for their dramatic deaths following their epic lives.
 These players have written their way into the mythology of SOLAR.
 And here, death is not always the end.
 The greatest players, the ones who truly contribute to the story, aren’t cheaters.
 Just follow the rules and you’ll be fine.
 Known cheaters make a lot of enemies and when the right people find out, are quickly ejected from SOLAR.
 Please do not hesitate to report cheating offenses to Marshals.

 Smoking is generally discouraged because it takes away from the atmosphere of the game.
 If you must smoke you may do so in permitted areas.
 You MUST police your butts—never throw them on the ground.
-Those caught tossing butts or any trash upon the ground will find severe repercussions brought against them.
+Those caught tossing butts or any trash upon the ground will find severe repercussions brought against them (usually the loss of a life tag).
 Smoking in cabins is not allowed.

 Each player is expected to clean his or her cabin and the surrounding area before leaving site.
 (SOLAR takes pride in leaving the sites cleaner than when we arrived.)
 All trash must be taken to the dumpster, not left in the cabin or placed in the bathhouse trashcan.
 If the SOLAR staff must clean a cabin, each player who stayed in the cabin will be fined $5.00.
 If a player leaves a messy cabin he will forfeit his Build Blanket as well as one Life from his character sheet.
 In addition, after the second such sanction against a player, the player will no longer be allowed to stay in a cabin at a SOLAR site.

 SOLAR is not responsible for anything left on site.
 All items that are unclaimed when the staff leaves the site become the property of SOLAR.